A conversation with a friend this past weekend sparked a childhood memory. It is not one I am particularly fond of, and you’ll see why in a minute.

 I remember hearing the piercing sound of crashing glass, and seeing visions of my mom’s words, DO NOT TOUCH brightly lit, as if framed in neon lights.
 In that moment I knew I was in hot water.
 On a side note, to us Nigerian rugrats, hot water did a better job of describing the severity of the situation.
 It also determined if alliance would be broken.
 The phrase, leave no one behind, was not one we cared to understand.
 So yes, I was very much on my own.
 I did consider pointing my short stubby finger at my cuddly baby brother, because why not?
 He could very well have rolled into the chest of perfectly manicured glassware…no?

 The most nerve wrecking part was not knowing which way the dice would fall.
 Will this be a day of grace, or reckoning?
-Will my sweet-sweet tired-from-a-long-day-at-work-Lagos traffic-enduring mother come home and wave off my childish behavior, or will it be my booty singing screechy lullabies from a cane with my name on it?
+Will my sweet-sweet tired-from-a-long-day-at-work-Lagos traffic-enduring mother come home and wave off my childish behavior, or will it be my booty singing screechy lullabies from a cane I had to pick out myself?

 So, what did I do?
 Well, staring at the consequences of my disobedience led me to the smartest solution my child brain could think of.
 Hide.
 And so, I hid.
 Did I hear you ask where?
 Ah, right.
 Under the bed.
 I hid under the bed until my mother came home.
 Thinking about it now, why the heck did I not just enjoy my afternoon, and hide closer to my mom’s arrival time?
 Also why did I think hiding would solve anything?
 I mean except I ran away from home; I would still have to face my mother.
 So yah, I am seriously judging lil’ Mel. right now.